Free Shipping On All Orders Over $99

 The threat of natural disasters like a tropical storm or hurricane during a pandemic is more than worrisome, its alarming.
 The thought of facing both at once is a little intimidating to be honest, but we will get through it, by taking the necessary steps NOW to protect you, your family, and your home.

-The Atlantic hurricane season is approaching fast.
+The Atlantic hurricane season is at a full swing right now.
 It begins every year from June 1st through November 30th.
-Experts are calling this year an “extremely active” season with the possibility of more the 9 hurricanes.
+Experts are calling this year an “extremely active” season.
 With this information on hand, you need to ask yourself, “How do I prepare for this?
 How can I protect my home and belongings?”
 Here are a few tips and ideas on preparing your home for this hurricane season.

 PRE-STORM When a major storm approaches there is a lot to be done in such a short time frame.
 One of the best ways to minimize damages to your home during a storm is to boarder up your windows and doors with plywood.
 At a minimum, you want to use exterior grade 5/8-inch plywood to help protect against strong winds and debris.
 Next, you’ll need a few power tools for cutting and installation purposes.
 My recommendation is the Makita XT449T 18V 4-Tool Combo Kit.
 With this purchase, you'll have all the necessary equipment to cut and install the plywood on all windows and doors.
 This kit also includes a LED flashlight, a perfect addition just in case for power outages.
 Lastly, you will need to pick up hardware like wood screws, washers, and lag screws to firmly secure the plywood.